soondaskeleton/soondaskeleton.github.io/_posts/2016-01-18-welcome-to-jekyll.markdown

 title:  "Welcome to Jekyll!"
 date:   2016-01-18 02:55:03 -0500
 categories: jekyll update
+image:
+  homepage: save.jpg
 ---

+I selected this Jekyll theme and I like it.

 If you like to use Jekyll then go forth and post in your `_posts` directory.
 Let the force be with you as you edit the page.
 Re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post and see it come alive.